bbarbs/spring-boot-elastic/README.md

     }
 ```
 ## Testing
 Before running the application make sure to run the elasticsearch first.
-You could use other tools like POSTMAN to make a custom query to elasticsearch using their rest api.
+You could use other tools like POSTMAN to make query using elastic QUERY DSL https://www.elastic.co/guide/en/elasticsearch/reference/5.5/_introducing_the_query_language.html.

 ## Swagger
 Aside from POSTMAN added also a swagger to perform CRUD operation easily. http://localhost:8080/swagger-ui.html